 Is it necessary to have wisdom teeth removed?

 No, it isn’t.
 When wisdom teeth are correctly positioned in your mouth and don’t cause any pain or dental problems, then they don’t need to be removed.
 But this often isn’t the case.
 When your wisdom teeth are impacted or crowding your other teeth, your dentist will probably recommend that they should be removed.
+These are the most common reasons for wisdom tooth extraction.

 When is the best time to have wisdom teeth removed?